nihalzp/cartogram-web/doc/addmap/addmap.md

 ![Inkscape 7](inkscape-labels2.png)

 After you've added the text label, go to `Text -> Convert to Text` in the menubar (if you don't do this, then the text label won't be detected by the Add Map Wizard).
 Then, adjust the font size to 14 so that the label text appears as it would on the website.
 The font size of the labels in Inkscape does not affect their appearance on the website, but setting it appropriately will make it easier for you to place them correctly.
+\* Note: Please use font size 12.5 for a world map.

 Now, go to `Object -> Object Properties...`.
 Set the 'Label' field to `gocartlabel`, and click 'Set'.
 This will help the Add Map Wizard find your text labels in the SVG document.